vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/billing-and-payment.md

 ### MsgWithdraw

-Used to withdraw from a stream account.
+Used to withdraw BNB tokens from a stream account.

 ```
 message MsgWithdraw {